Kupelwieser-Schlössl: History

 The site was first mentioned in 1364, when a carpenter named Wolfhart and his family received the land near the *Falkenturm* ("Falcon Tower") as a fief for the hospital in Mülln.
 The tower was used by the archbishops for falconry.
 Later it came into the possession of the cathedral chapter and was called *Tumherrenturm* (1389) and *Tumpropsteiturm* (1417).
 In 1612 it was leased to Count Konstantin von Liechtenstein, from whom the name *Konstantinturm* derives.
 In 1642 the property was sold to the "Hohe Salzburger Landschaft" for fortification purposes.

-In 1674 St. Peter’s Abbey acquired the land and established the Konstantinmeierei, consisting of a residential house, oven, barn and other farm buildings.
+In 1674 St. Peter's Abbey acquired the land and established the Konstantinmeierei, consisting of a residential house, oven, barn and other farm buildings.
 Due to low income, it was auctioned off in 1822.
 The tower, in danger of collapse, fell down in 1831.
 After that, several owners followed in quick succession.

 In 1863 the property was purchased by the musician Joseph Christoph Achleitner, court zither player of King Otto of Greece.
-After Otto’s deposition, Achleitner settled in Salzburg, demolished the ruins and built a new villa with a neo-Gothic tower and interiors with wood panelling and stained-glass windows.
+After Otto's deposition, Achleitner settled in Salzburg, demolished the ruins and built a new villa with a neo-Gothic tower and interiors with wood panelling and stained-glass windows.
 After his death in 1891, the property went to his widow and son, who sold it to Marie Geisberg.
 The house was run as a guesthouse under the name *Marienschlössl*.
 In 1902 it was bought by Marie Fischer of Dresden.

-On 2 December 1912 the industrialist Franz Kupelwieser bought the estate (4,441 m² for 39,000 Kronen).
-He enlarged the villa, added a gatehouse in 1913, a "Rittersaal" (knight’s hall) with stained-glass windows, and further annexes.
+On 2 December 1912 the industrialist Franz Kupelwieser bought the estate (4,441 m^{2} for 39,000 Kronen).
+He enlarged the villa, added a gatehouse in 1913, a "Rittersaal" (knight's hall) with stained-glass windows, and further annexes.
 His son, the physiologist Ernst Kupelwieser, expanded the house in the 1930s and 1950s, adding a library and terrace.
 In 1953 he contributed a lion head fountain to the garden wall, and in 1987 the family coat of arms was placed on the gatehouse.

-After Ernst’s death in 1964 the house passed to his daughter Gerheid Widrich, a physician and the first woman in the Salzburg state government, and her husband Hans Widrich, long-time press officer of the Salzburg Festival and president of the Salzburg Kunstverein.
+After Ernst's death in 1964 the house passed to his daughter Gerheid Widrich, a physician and the first woman in the Salzburg state government, and her husband Hans Widrich, long-time press officer of the Salzburg Festival and president of the Salzburg Kunstverein.